 Many employees are not authorized to apprehend shoplifters or call the authorities, but are instead required to report incidents to management.
 When an incident isn’t directly witnessed and can’t be resolved immediately, security footage is used to investigate and create a report.

-For information about security procedures at another home improvement store, you can check out our article on Home Depot’s shoplifting policy.
+For information about security procedures at another home improvement store, you can check out our article on The Home Depot’s shoplifting policy.
 Our article about Target’s loss prevention policies has more information about state shoplifting laws, fines, and jail time.